-Task Description Start the Volume Manager.
-See "Starting Volume Manager on the new node" on page 297.

-Task Description Add the cluster files.
-Configure LLT, GAB, and VCSMM.
-Configure LLT and GAB.
-See "Configuring cluster files on the new node" on page 297.
-Generate security credentials.
-If the CP server of the existing cluster is secure, generate security credentials on the new node.
-See "Setting up the node to run in secure mode" on page 299.
-Set up fencing.
+Step Description Start the Veritas Volume Manager (VxVM) on the new node.
+See "Starting Veritas Volume Manager (VxVM) on the new node" on page 390.
+Configure the cluster processes on the new node.
+See "Configuring cluster processes on the new node" on page 390.
+If the CPS server of existing cluster is secure, generate security credentials on the new node.
+See "Setting up the node to run in secure mode" on page 392.
 Configure fencing for the new node to match the fencing configuration on the existing cluster.
+See "Starting fencing on the new node" on page 393.
 If the existing cluster is configured to use server-based I/O fencing, configure server-based I/O fencing on the new node.
-See "Starting fencing on the new node" on page 302.
 Start VCS.
-See "Starting VCS after adding the new node" on page 305.
-Configure Cluster Volume Manager (CVM) and Cluster File System (CFS).
-If CVM and CFS are configured on the existing cluster, configure them on the new node.
-Configure the ClusterService group.
-If the ClusterService group is configured on the existing cluster, add the node to the group.
-See "Configuring the ClusterService group for the new node" on page 302.
+See "To start VCS on the new node" on page 395.

-Table 19-2 Tasks for adding a cluster manually (continued)
+Procedures for adding a node to a cluster manually (continued) Table 28-2